Privacy Policy

 6. Information we collect

-We collect information from the following sources: (a) directly from you; (b) automatically from your device and browser; (c) from event partners and service providers that help us operate dinners (for example, Luma, Stripe); and (d) from publicly available sources or third‑party services, where allowed by law.
+We collect information from the following sources: (a) directly from you; (b) automatically from your device and browser; (c) from event partners and service providers that help us operate dinners (for example, Luma, Stripe); (d) from publicly available professional and company sources; and (e) from third-party professional or business data providers, where allowed by law and subject to our vendor review and data protection requirements.

 | Category | Examples | How we collect it |